World Heavyweight Championship (WWE, 2002–2013): Title unification

 Following the end of the first brand extension in 2011, both the World Heavyweight Champion and WWE Champion could appear on both Raw and SmackDown.
 In 2013, the night after Survivor Series, then-World Heavyweight Champion John Cena made a challenge to then-WWE Champion Randy Orton to determine an undisputed WWE world champion.
 Randy Orton defeated John Cena in a TLC match at the TLC: Tables, Ladders & Chairs pay-per-view on December 15, 2013, to unify the titles.
 Subsequently, the WWE Championship was renamed WWE World Heavyweight Championship.
 The unified championship retained the lineage of the WWE Championship, and the World Heavyweight Championship was retired.
 With his victory over John Cena, Randy Orton became the final World Heavyweight Champion.
 Like with the Undisputed Championship, the Big Gold Belt was used in tandem with the WWE Championship belt to represent the WWE World Heavyweight Championship until a single belt was presented to then champion Brock Lesnar in August 2014.

+Subsequent championship

+On the April 24, 2023, episode of Raw, WWE Chief Content Officer Triple H unveiled a new World Heavyweight Championship with a belt design that pays homage to the Big Gold Belt and announced that the inaugural champion would be crowned at Night of Champions.
+Despite having the same name, this newer title does not carry the lineage of the 2002 to 2013 version.

+On August 2, 2025, in the main event of Night 1 of SummerSlam, CM Punk defeated Gunther to win the newer World Heavyweight Championship.
+In the process, Punk became the first wrestler to win the 2002 and the 2023 versions of the World Heavyweight Championship.